 4. The more mint that you add, the more mint flavor that your sugar will have.

-6. Strain the mint out (or puree the sugar) and enjoy!
+6. Strain the mint out (or puree it into the sugar with a food processor) and enjoy!

 If your sugar isn’t minty enough, just use the same sugar and repeat the process with fresh leaves.
-You can also cheat by adding a drop of mint extract, but that’s no fun!
+You can also cheat by adding a drop of mint extract if you are in a hurry.

 Maybe that’s not enough?
 Check out my board on Pinterest – “Ways to Use Up Peppermint, Spearmint, or any other Mint!”